-Are you running low on interfacing?
-Don’t worry, you can get creative.
+Are you running low on fusible interfacing?
+Don't worry, you can get creative.
 In a pinch, there are quite a few alternative solutions to choose from.
-You can use batting and quilt your lining to give it some extra body and stability, like Tandy did.
-Or you can also use a stiffer material as outer – vinyl, faux leather or even real leather if you’re a seasoned sewer and can handle those.
-In this case, only light interfacing will be required for lining.
+You can use batting and quilt your lining to give it some extra body and stability like Tandy did.
+Or you can also use a stiffer material as outer – vinyl, faux leather, or even real leather if you’re a seasoned sewer and can handle those.
+In this case, only light interfacing will be required for the lining.

 My pattern testers have all done an amazing job, helping me get the pattern file and sewing process in the best possible shape.
 During the testing of each of my patterns, I always feel flattered and so lucky.
 Somehow, I always get to work with amazing people.
 If that's not luck I don't know what it is!

 This ALLina tote pattern could just not be the same without my awesome pattern testing team.
 Thank you!

 Save these photos to Pinterest for some sewing inspo:

 So you've seen so many suggestions for use: a magazine cozy, a housewarming gift, a farmers market tote, nappie storage, a pool tote, a craft caddy and so many more! - what would be YOUR favorite way to use the Allina for?

 Where Do I Get The PAttern?

 Add this practical project bag pattern to your collection – make one or two for yourself, gift or sell them in your handmade shop!
 Use the hashtags #allinatote and #applegreencottage so I can see what you make!